markmoxon/elite-source-code-bbc-micro-disc/README.md

 ![Screenshot of the first mission in the disc version of Elite on the BBC Micro](https://www.bbcelite.com/images/github/mission1a.png)

 This repository contains source code for the disc version of Elite on the BBC Micro, with every single line documented and (for the most part) explained.
+It has been reconstructed by hand from a disassembly of the original game binaries.

 It is a companion to the [bbcelite.com website](https://www.bbcelite.com).